 Focusing on the $1$d model \eqref{eq:NLS} above, we recall that sufficiently regular solutions of \eqref{eq:NLS} conserve the $L^{2}$ norm

 and the total energy (Hamiltonian):

-The Cauchy problem for \eqref{eq:NLS} with $V=0$ - we will refer to this as the ``free'' or ``flat'' case - is globally well-posed in $L^{2}$, see for example Cazenave-Weissler \cite{CW} and Cazenave-Naumkin \cite{CN}.
-Our main interest is the global-in-time bounds and asymptotic behavior as $|t|\rightarrow \infty$.
+The Cauchy problem for \eqref{eq:NLS} with $V=0$ - we will refer to this as the ``free'' or ``flat'' case - is globally well-posed in $L^{2}$, see for example Cazenave-Weissler \cite{CW}.
+Our main interests are the global-in-time bounds and asymptotic behavior as $|t|\rightarrow \infty$.
 The main feature of the cubic nonlinearity is its criticality with respect to scattering: linear solutions of the Schr\"odinger equation decay at best like $|t|^{-1/2}$ in $L^\infty_x$, so that, when evaluating the nonlinearity on linear solutions, one see that $|u|^{2}u \sim |t|^{-1}u$; the non-integrability of $|t|^{-1}$ results in a ``Coulomb''-type contribution of the nonlinear terms.